-Amazon Forecast uses machine learning to forecast future business outcomes for FBA sellers, including resource needs, product demands, and financial performance.
+Amazon Forecast uses machine learning software to forecast future business outcomes for FBA sellers, including resource needs, product demands, and financial performance.
 The built-in tools of this fully-managed service use your Amazon FBA historical data to detect patterns and make predictions for future sales.
-This is a meaningful part of a comprehensive strategy to consistently increase sales for your business.
-The tool can also generate brand-specific data based on the types of products sold, length of time you have been selling on the platform, and your targeted audience.
+This is a meaningful part of a comprehensive strategy to consistently increase sales and cash flow for your business.
+The tool can also generate brand-specific sales forecasting data based on the types of products sold, length of time you have been selling on the platform, and your targeted audience.

 Other factors may also alter the predictor model, such as trending items, seasonality, and customer expansion.

 If you have not yet included Amazon Forecast as part of your planning, it is never too late to start.
 In this article, we are outlining what you need to get started, plus how to review data, and ultimately, grow your business to a profitable success.
 We also will introduce a new Amazon-approved application, called Crystal, which produces three separate forecasts to help you evaluate how much inventory to purchase, to help you better evaluate consumer behavior changes and adapt.